rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 $ cargo test -- --test-threads=1
 ```

-We set the number of test threads to `1`, telling the program not to use any
-parallelism.
-Running the tests using one thread will take longer than running
-them in parallel, but the tests won’t interfere with each other if they share
-state.

 Definimos o número de threads de teste como `1`, dizendo ao programa para não
 usar nenhum paralelismo.
 A execução dos testes usando um encadeamento levará
 mais tempo do que em paralelo, mas os testes não interferirão entre si se eles
 compartilharem o estado.

-### Showing Function Output
 ### Mostrando a Saída da Função

-By default, if a test passes, Rust’s test library captures anything printed to
-standard output.
-For example, if we call `println!` in a test and the test
-passes, we won’t see the `println!` output in the terminal; we’ll see only the
-line that indicates the test passed.
-If a test fails, we’ll see whatever was
-printed to standard output with the rest of the failure message.

 Por padrão, se um teste for aprovado, a biblioteca de testes de Rust captura
 qualquer coisa impressa na saída padrão.
 Por exemplo, se chamarmos `println!`